ntop/PF_RING/doc/rss.rst

    ethtool -U <if> flow-type udp4 src-port 2123 action 0

+(Note: "action 0" means "steer to queue 0")

 2. Distribute all non GTP-C traffic to the other queues.

 .. code-block:: console

    ethtool -X <if> weight 0 1 1 1 1 1 1 1

+(Note: traffic is distributed with queues with weight != 0)

 Naming convention
 ~~~~~~~~~~~~~~~~~